Economy of Vietnam: Inflation

-Vietnam saw high inflation in 1980s.
+Vietnam saw high inflation in the 1980s.
 During this period, there was excessive demand for the industrial sector development, food, and other commodities.
 In order to stimulate supply, government attempted co-integration of parallel and planned market.
 Though the initial reform in the 1980s raised the total output, due to the report being partial, it also led to the CPI inflation rate being pushed to 200% in 1982.
 To tackle this, the government introduced forced savings, which can be understood as the accumulation of unspent money to make the monetary overhang.

 Vietnam's economy experienced a hyperinflation period in its early years of the extensive reform program, especially from 1987 to 1992.

 In 2008, inflation was tracking at 20.3% for the first half of the year, higher than the 3.4% in 2000, but down significantly from 160% in 1988.

 In 2010, inflation stood at 11.5%, and 18.58% in 2011.

 At the end of 2012, inflation stood at 7.5%, a substantial decrease from 2011.

 In 2013, inflation stood at 6%, and 4.09% in 2014.
-In 2016, it was only 2%.
+In 2016, it was 2%.

 Mergers and acquisitions

-With 1,120 inbound deals with a cumulated value of almost US$15 billion, there is a demonstrated interest by foreign companies to access the Vietnamese market or continue expansion using mergers and acquisitions.
-From 1991 to February 2018, Vietnamese companies were involved as either an acquiror or an acquired company in 4,000 mergers and acquisitions with a total value of US$40.6 billion.
+With 1,120 inbound deals with a cumulated value of almost $15 billion, there is a demonstrated interest by foreign companies to access the Vietnamese market or continue expansion using mergers and acquisitions.
+From 1991 to February 2018, Vietnamese companies were involved as either an acquiror or an acquired company in 4,000 mergers and acquisitions with a total value of $40.6 billion.
 The mergers and acquisitions activities faced many obstacles, lowering the rate of success of the transaction.
 Common obstacles come from culture, transparency and legal aspects.
 Among the largest and most prominent transactions since 2000 are: